mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 38 - `src/services/swarm/Timeline.js`

+**In plain English:** the proof of parallelism.
+An ASCII gantt chart of when each worker started and finished, plus one number - the peak count running at once - that tells you whether your swarm was actually parallel or secretly sequential.

 **The question no other view answers:** did the agents actually run *at the same time*?
 The member tree shows you the current frame.
 A log shows you an ordered